Ekk Deewana Tha: Development

 Gautham Menon started working on Ekk Deewana Tha, the Hindi remake of his Tamil film Vinnaithaandi Varuvaayaa, in 2010, and his Telugu simultaneous version Ye Maaya Chesave, with Prateik Babbar and Amy Jackson starring (for the Hindi version).
 Vinnaithaandi Varuvaayaa and Ye Maaya Chesave were considered to have changed the images of their lead actor pairs Silambarasan Rajendar-Trisha Krishnan and Naga Chaitanya-Samantha respectively.
 Though, the Hindi remake initially had Trisha Krishnan reprising her role from the Tamil version, the actress was dropped from the project after a photo shoot and replaced by Amy Jackson, who shot to fame with the Tamil film Madrasapattinam.

 Gautham Menon was trying out a 'look shoot' at the same locations where he shot Vinnaithaandi Varuvaayaa and Ye Maaya Chesave, including a popular seaside restaurant on ECR, Chennai.
 A source close to the director said, "This shoot was just to get the 'feel' of the film.
 The actual shoot will take place in Mumbai from next month."
-According to the sources, A R Rahman's original tunes will be retained for Ekk Deewana Tha as well, while the film also features Gautham Menon's regular technical team, consisting of art director Rajeevan and editor Anthony Gonsalves.
+According to the sources, A R Rahman's original tunes will be retained for Ekk Deewana Tha as well, while the film also features Gautham Menon's regular technical team, consisting of art director Rajeevan and editor Anthony.

 Noted poet, story and screenplay writer, Javed Akhtar recently was in Chennai, supervising the script and writing the lyrics for the film.
 A source close to the development said, "Javed saab and Gautham hit it off well.
 The lyricist's inputs will be taken into consideration as Gautham is particular that his film should not come across as a routine South Indian remake."

 Amy Jackson, playing a Syrian Malabar Nasrani Christian in the film, said, "I'm very kicked about working with Gautham Menon.
 I've seen VTV [Vinnaithaandi Varuvaayaa] at least 15 times.
 Ekk Deewana Tha is a perfect launch pad for me in Bollywood.
 He is a perfectionist and I know he will shape my character according to the needs and tastes of the Bollywood audience.
 I've begun the first schedule of the film and I'm planning to hire a Hindi tutor to help me sail through it."